-- 5. After everything is the way you want, press [EXE]. - This saves the lists and the message "Complete!" appears.
+- 5. After everything is the way you want, press EXE. - This saves the lists and the message "Complete!" appears.
 Press EXE to return to the graph screen. - For details about using list data, see Chapter 3 of this manual.

-• Pressing F1 (All) in place of F2 (SELECT) in step 2 converts the entire graph to list data.
-In this case, the "Store Sample Data" dialog box appears as soon as you press F1 (All).
+- Pressing F1 (All) in place of F2 (SELECT) in step 2 converts the entire graph to list data.
+In this case, the "Store Sample Data" dialog box appears as soon as you press F1 (All). - In the case of Manual Sampling, the dialog box in step 4 of the procedure will appear as shown below.